leandrowkz/movieshelf/README.md

 Since this is an free project, you're able to clone this repository and run it locally.
 The outcome should be similar to the running website.

-This project relies on using [Vercel](https://vercel.com), especially for proxying api calls.
+This project relies on [Vercel](https://vercel.com), especially for proxying api calls.
-So you before you start you need to [create a Vercel project](https://vercel.com/new) and attach it to this repository (the copy you made it).
+So before you start you'll need to [create a Vercel project](https://vercel.com/new) and attach it to this repository (the copy you made it).
 You can use it the [Vercel CLI](https://vercel.com/docs/cli) to do so.
 After creating and linking a Vercel project to the copy of this repository you need to create an TMDB apikey and set it on your vercel project.